Research

 Why kids drink and use drugs, and how to prevent it

-Dating and Peer Violence:
+Dating and Peer Violence

 How to understand and help reduce dating violence

-This research also helps us understand teen dating violence, and how individual, peer, family, and neighborhood factors play a role.
+This research also helps us better understand teen dating violence, and how individual, peer, family, and neighborhood factors play a role.

 Individual factors include social status and bullying–teens with higher social status, especially girls, were more likely to be victims of dating violence.
 And, individuals who bully others are more likely to commit dating violence.